karol-brejna-i/webpage-screenshot-action/README.md

           path: ${{ github.workspace }}/*.png
 ```

-[This workflow](examples/element.yml) opens the README.md, scrolls the view
+[This workflow](examples/scroll_to_element.yml) opens the README.md file, scrolls the view to the first table (`xpath: //table[1]`) and takes a screenshot of the page.
-file and saves it in a file called `element.png`.
+It saves the screenshot in a file called `element.png`.
-The element to capture is specified by the XPath selector `//table[1]`.
+Please, mind that for `element` mode only the specified element is captured.
+In `scrollToView` the screenshot capters the viewport starting from the element.
 ## License

 The scripts and documentation in this project are released under the [Apache 2.0](LICENSE).